huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Daily Blueprint.md

 * 👂 Ear Plug
 * 🪖 The Military Sleep Method
 * 🫁 The 4-7-8 Breathing Technique
-* 🧠 Subconscious Mind Exercise — upon closing your eyes, give your mind an overnight task and don't try to solve it then, e.g., “How might I make an extra $1k each month?”, and brainstorm on this question first thing in the morning before any input.
+* 🧠 Subconscious Mind Exercise — upon closing your eyes, give your mind an overnight task and don’t try to solve it then, e.g., “How might I make an extra $1k each month?”, and brainstorm on this question first thing in the morning before any input.

 [^1]: **The Maui Habit:** Kickstart your day with an uplifting statement like, “_Today is going to be a great day._” This small shift can transform your mindset and perspective!
 [^2]: Or: [“Accountability Mirror (問責鏡子)” by David Goggins](https://www.google.com/search?q=accountability+mirror+david+goggins)